qauchida/qauchida.github.io/essays/ICS314reflectionsOnJS1.md

+---
+layout: essay
+type: essay
+title: How it Feels to Royally Mess Up Early in the Semester
+# All dates must be YYYY-MM-DD format!
+date: 2019-01-18
+labels:
+  - Personal Growth
+  - Learning
+  - JavaScript
+---

 ##How It feels to Royally Mess Up Early in the Semester

 I’ve never met anyone who openly announces their failures as much as their successes.
 In fact, I feel that most people avoid openly talking about times they messed up.
 It may be because I lack any sense of shame, but personal failures are what I tend to elaborate more on.
 I’ve noticed that my role in a network of support is to be the empathizer and the comforter.
 If I tell my friends about the (many) times I’ve fallen flat on my face, it makes them feel better about admitting their own short-comings.
 So, friends, let me detail the accounts of my royal screw up during the first two weeks of ICS 314.